aurelient/tiw8/2020/TP2/index.md

   // the hash of the url and pushes to the store it.

   // TODO add parsing and checks on the location.hash
-  // to make sure it is a proper slide index. boardIndex = window.location.hash;
+  // to make sure it is a proper board index. boardIndex = window.location.hash;
   store.dispatch(setBoard(boardIndex));
 });